 Craving a new kind of vegan salad dressing or sauce to put on your Tex Mex food?
-Look no further, our avocado cilantro dressing will fit the bill and will make you completely satisfied with your choice.
-It's smooth, creamy, tangy and the loveliest shade of green.
-Plus, it's super easy and quick to make.
+Look no further, our creamy avocado cilantro dressing will make you completely satisfied with your choice.

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

 Creamy avocado cilantro dressing is made with mostly fresh ingredients creating a tasty, fresh sauce with lots of uses.

 - Brightness and tang: fresh cilantro, lime zest, lime juice